 The early pioneer of modern psychology, Sigmund Freud, first used the term the "Death Wish" to describe the way that patients with features of depression are their own worst enemy.
 This theme has appeared again and again in the evolution of modern psychotherapeutic approaches - most recently in the "Rebirthing" movement.
 In the worst cases it can lead to the "career victim" experience in which unhealed past wounds or abusive relationships set us up for co-creating the same co-dependent victimhood experience again and again.

 A Death-Wish Demon is a sub-personality [archetypal pattern of feeling, perceiving and behaving] that has become distorted by suffering into a self-sabotaging block to living fully.
-It is often encountered in people who have been through great [or persistent, or recurring] suffering, trauma or loss...
+It is often encountered in people who have been through great [or persistent, or recurring] suffering, trauma, guilt, shame, toxic relationship or painful loss...

 In great suffering, the "death as a way out" option becomes powerfully energised and this can linger self-sabotagingly in our energy field and be a source of "murderous" and "self-murderous" impulses which, if denied and repressed will be projected into paranoid perceptions ["Someone or something wants to kill me!"] of the people and situations around us.
 All of which leads to vicious cycles of low self-esteem and more victimhood.
 In Post-Traumatic Stress Disorder (PTSD) vicious cycles and mood swings of depression and hyperarousal (hyperactivity, hypervigilance) can go on for years if not effectively treated.